MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -ThrottleLimit
 Specifies the maximum number of concurrent operations that can be established to run the cmdlet.
+If
-If this parameter is omitted or a value of `0` is entered, then Windows PowerShell® calculates an optimum throttle limit for the cmdlet based on the number of CIM cmdlets that are running on the computer.
+this parameter is omitted or a value of `0` is entered, then Windows PowerShell&reg; calculates an
+optimum throttle limit for the cmdlet based on the number of CIM cmdlets that are running on the
-The throttle limit applies only to the current cmdlet, not to the session or to the computer.
+computer.
+The throttle limit applies only to the current cmdlet, not to the session or to the
+computer.

 ```yaml
 Type: Int32